csi-greifflab/Absolut/README.md

 - generates features of antibody-antigen bindings directly usable for Machine Learning

 The database generated with Absolut! is available at [philippe-robert.com/Absolut/Database/](http://www.philippe-robert.com/Absolut/Database/).

+## License

+Absolut! is distributed under the GNU affero general public license (see License.md)

 ## Installation